The content of some pages is currently under development by our professional medical team.

 when this page

-Age Concern and the Bermuda Diabetes Association held a cooking demonstration and presentation about diabetes at Bermuda Gas on May 21st.
+Age Concern and the Bermuda Diabetes Association held a cooking demonstration and presentation about diabetes at Bermuda Gas.

 We had a wonderful turn out!